Marketing Secret #27 Take Some Great Advice and Diversify!

 There are two conclusions that can be draw from this analysis:

 This is apparent from the lack of both numbers and types of activities to generate clients/customers.

-Ok, you are going to hate me for saying this, but never put all your marketing eggs in one basket!
+Okay, you are going to hate me for saying this, but never put all your marketing eggs in one basket!

 One of the most common things we see is a direct correlation between how many marketing secrets a business professional uses, and how much money they stick in the bank!
 The more secrets they use, the higher their income!

 For example, one client we worked with said he was grossing about $100,000 before he met us.
 Yet, he was really broke because of some personal problems, so he couldn’t afford to do a lot initially.
 He started with one little strategy and got a response or two; gradually, he reinvested his profits into adding a new secret every month or two.